jessecrisologo/jessecrisologo/README.md

-## Hi there 👋

-Jesse Crisologo
+# Jesse Crisologo

 Mechatronics Engineer (BASc, SFU) working in embedded firmware.
 Based in Vancouver, BC.

-Currently building field-oriented control for a BLDC gimbal mostor on STM32, writing commutation and current loop from scratch
+Currently building field-oriented control for a BLDC gimbal motor on STM32, writing commutation and current loop from scratch rather than using a vendor library.

+**Stack:** C, STM32 HAL/LL, ARM Cortex-M, oscilloscope and logic analyzer debugging

 <!--